22 Brilliant Uses for Q-Tips That’ll Come in Handy

 Thwart a wardrobe malfunction

 If you’re tugging at a stubborn zipper with no progress, a bit of lubrication could help it pull through.
 Dip a cotton swab in shampoo, oil, or lip balm and smooth it over the zipper to unstick the jam.
-Check out these other brilliant tricks for fixing wardrobe malfunctions.

 Built-up lint in the back of your hairdryer could be blocking the airflow, making your hair tool less effective, and even become a fire hazard.
 Bring it back to its original condition by cleaning out the filter.
 Use a cotton swab to dig out all the lint that’s stuck inside.